Bladder and Bowel and Pelvic Floor service

 Childrens referrals

-When your child reaches the top of this list you will receive a letter with bladder and bowel charts and a questionnaire to be completed.
+When your child reaches the top of this list, if not already completed with your referral, you will receive a letter with bladder and bowel charts and a questionnaire to be completed.
 These charts / questionnaire are essential part of our assessment and should be returned in the envelope provided within four weeks.
 Once we receive the completed charts one of our specialist nurses will offer you an appointment for further assessment.
 If you do not return the charts/ questionnaire within 4 weeks, we will assume you do not wish to have an appointment and we will remove the child from the waiting list.

 What will happen on my initial visit?